majr/GAEmes/README.md

 This page is publicly viewable.
 It initially displays the full contents of your collection and offers the ability to filter by amount of time and player count.

 Admin page:
 This page is accessible only to administrators of the app by appending 'admin' to the base URL (e.g. mycoolapp.appspot.com/admin).
 This is where you can easily add items to your collection.
+You can also import a collection from BoardGameGeek via this page.

 ## Example